SP 101: Elementary Spanish I

 Work towards Spanish fluency through oral practice, using meaningful situations through discussion of selected texts, films, and everyday topics.
-Emphasizes accurate use of grammatical structures and awareness of style and usage, including the colloquial.
-Prerequisite: SP 205
+Emphasizes accurate use of grammatical structures and awareness of style and usage, including the formal and informal (colloquial) modes of interaction..
+Prerequisite: SP 205.

 SP 304H: Spain's Contemporary Culture in Film

 Study of the main cultural, historical and socio-political issues in contemporary Spain with special focus on the textual analysis of films as cultural products.
 Prerequisites: SP 204, SP 205, SP 207, any 300-level Spanish course, or permission of instructor.